 This course introduces students to theories, questions, and issues related to anthropology, psychology, and sociology.
 Students learn about approaches and research methods used by social scientists.
-Students will be given opportunities to apply theories from a variety
+Students will be given opportunities to apply theories from a variety of perspectives, to conduct social science research, and to become familiar with current issues within the three disciplines.

-Challenge and Change in Society HSB4U1 Grade 12 University
+Challenge and Change in Society HSB4U1

+Grade 12 University

+This course focuses on the use of social science e theories, perspectives, and methodolo-